 Different grade levels follow different plans for transitions.
 For instance, kindergarten students are walked from one location to another, to provide for constant guidance and supervision.
-Elementary-aged students are required to ask permission from a teacher to transition from one activity to another.
-Middle school students can update their own curriculum and location choices using our sign-out books.
+Lower elementary-aged students are required to ask permission from a teacher to transition from one activity to another.
+Upper elementary and middle school students can update their own curriculum and location choices using our sign-out books.